alexdebrie/dynamodbguide.com/content/lessons/introduction/what-is-dynamodb.md

 Start with the [key concepts](./key-concepts) to learn about tables, items, and other basic elements of DynamoDB.
 If you want the computer science background on DynamoDB, check out the section on the [Dynamo Paper](./the-dynamo-paper).

-If you want to get your hands dirty, [set up your environment](./environment-setup) then start with the section on the [working with single items](./anatomy-of-an-item).
+If you want to get your hands dirty, [set up your environment](./environment-setup) then start with the section on [working with single items](./anatomy-of-an-item).
 Then you can move on to [working with multiple items](./working-with-multiple-items) using Queries and Scans.

 Want the advanced stuff?
 Power up your tables with [secondary indexes](./secondary-indexes) and [DynamoDB Streams](./dynamodb-streams).